 Somerville Lake provides regionally significant outdoor recreation benefits including a variety of recreation opportunities.
-Even though the amount of acreage available for High Density Recreation and Low Density Recreation would decrease as a result of implementing the reclassifications, resources objectives, and resource plan proposed in the 2022 MP, these changes reflect changes in land management and historic recreation use patterns that have occurred since 1963 at Somerville Lake.
-The conversion of these lands would have no effect on current or projected public use.
-Therefore, the Proposed Action, when combined with other existing and proposed projects in the region, would result in negligible beneficial reasonably foreseeable future impacts on area recreational resources.
+Even though the amount of acreage available for High Density Recreation and Low Density Recreation will decrease as a result of implementing the reclassifications, resources objectives, and resource plan in the MP, these changes reflect changes in land management and historic recreation use patterns that have occurred since 1963 at Somerville Lake.
+The conversion of these lands will have no effect on current or projected public use.
+Therefore, the Proposed Action, when combined with other existing and proposed projects in the region, will result in negligible beneficial reasonably foreseeable future impacts on area recreational resources.